Information for list creators

 After copying, please check your reading list to make sure that the resources listed are complete and up to date (editions of books, web links, etc.).
 Please also check the tags and adjust them, if necessary.

-Structuring your list
+Structuring your list by adding sections

 Add a new section